KonnorRogers/diff-view-element/docs/src/_documentation/components/diff-view-element.md

 - [ ] - "Unified view" where diffs are rendered inline instead of 2 different views
 - [ ] - Render functions for additional things like buttons
 - [ ] - Code folding
+- [ ] - File names
+- [ ] - Displaying number of diffs in a file
+- [ ] - Expose more types of diffs (words / sentences / json / css, etc)

 Got an idea?
 I'd love to hear it!

 <https://github.com/KonnorRogers/diff-view-element/issues>